numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 Related Issues
 --------------

-``np.save`` currently translates all extension dtypes to void dtypes.
+``np.save`` currently translates all user-defined dtypes to void dtypes.
 This means they cannot be stored using the ``npy`` format.
 This is not an issue for the python pickle protocol, although it may require some thought if we wish to ensure that such files can be loaded securely